Glinek/Glinek.github.io/content/Projects/RC-car-mode/index.md

 draft: false
 description: "An RC car mode"
 tags: ["Other"]
-sumarry: A mod for RC.
+summary: A mod for RC.
 Completely new remote based on LoRa, new and stronger battery, better H-Bridge.
 showHero: true
 heroStyle: "background"
 showTaxonomies: True